joshuachoi0508/book-this-home/README.md

 2. Size of the main component

-  - As I built out more methods and elements, BookThiSHome component got massive and codes became harder to read.
-In order to minimize the component and make the codes more readable, I broke down BookThisHome component and made two sub-components so that it could be read easily by me and other developers and changes could be made easily.
+  - As I built out more methods and elements, Book This Home component got massive and codes became harder to read.
+In order to minimize the component and make the codes more readable, I broke down Book This Home component and made sub-components so that it could be read and edited easily.

 3. Check in and check out time highlighting

-  -   As I built out more methods and elements, BookThiSHome component got massive and codes became harder to read.
+  -   As I built out more methods and elements, Book This Home component got massive and codes became harder to read.
 In order to minimize the component and make the codes more readable, I broke down BookThisHome component and made two sub-components so that it could be read easily by me and other developers and changes could be made easily.

   ```css
   .DateInput_input__focused {